 1. Create a New Seasonal Menu

-A seasonal menu sets the tone for your patio's personality.
+Seasonal menus set the tone for your restaurant patio's personality.

-Serving food from local farms and suppliers is great for your regional economy and it will also attract patrons to the menu items that feature produce they’ve been seeing at farm stands or markets.
-Buying from local purveyors is also more sustainable, and recent studies have shown that consumers are willing to pay more for eco-friendly experiences.
+Serving food from local farms and suppliers is great for your regional economy as well as more sustainable, and recent studies have shown that consumers are willing to pay more for eco-friendly experiences.

-You can also attract traffic to your outdoor space with tasty food and drink specials.
-What’s the best way to determine what to discount without affecting your bottom line and still creating an appealing offer?
+You can also attract traffic to your outdoor dining area with tasty food and drink specials.
+What’s the best way to determine what to discount without affecting your bottom line?
 Just look back at POS reporting and view your sales from last season.
-You can see what appetizers or beverages were most popular and, if you have an integrated inventory system, you can see what items were the least expensive to make.
-The combination of this info should make it simple to decide what’s best to discount this season.
+You can see what appetizers or beverages were most popular, and if you have an integrated inventory system, you can see what items cost the least to make.

 2. Staff Up But Keep the Balance

 There may be a big event like the Fourth of July coming up, and your restaurant schedule should reflect the influx of customers you’ll likely get.
-Often, seasonal restaurants hire college staff in the summer to help.
+Often, seasonal restaurants hire college staff to help in the summer.

-During the shift, it might seem easier to assign one server to the patio all night, but if everyone wants to sit outside, that puts that server at a disadvantage.
-By giving every server a table outside, it keeps the number of tables even among all of the servers.
+During the shift, it might seem easier to assign one server to the patio all night.
+But if everyone wants to sit outside, that puts that server at a disadvantage.
+By giving every server a table outside, it keeps the number of tables even amongst all of the servers.

-Another idea is to schedule on-call positions, allowing people to call in at certain times to see if they need to come into work if the patio scene gets too busy.
-Having a person as a backup option for busy peaks helps relieve stress for your employees that are in the weeds and keeps the on-call person happy since they only need to come in when needed.
+Another idea is to schedule on-call positions.
+This allows staff to call in at certain times, to see if they need to come into work if the patio scene gets busy.
+Having backup during peak times helps relieve stress for your employees that are in the weeds, and ensures that on-call staff only need to come in when needed.

 3. Establish a Pet Policy